ICT-CHASE/On-accelerator-training/README.md

 # Neural network training for accelerator with overclocking

-Background: With the advancements of neural networks, customized accelerators are increasingly adopted in massive AI applications.
+With the advancements of neural networks, customized accelerators are increasingly adopted in massive AI applications.
 To gain higher energy efficiency or performance, many hardware design optimizations such as near-threshold logic or overclocking can be utilized.